Renew supports changes to Vic feed-in tariff

 - The methodology for determining solar-weighted energy value (used to calculate the single-rate tariff) needs to be verified against changes in average system size since the data it was based on was collected

 - The Commission needs to explain more clearly why it uses a different methodology for calculating the energy value for each tariff

 - The Commission needs to explain how the new tariffs will apply to customers still on the premium feed-in tariff.

-The ATA also commented on some aspects of the tariff regime that are relevant but may fall outside the scope of this decision:
+Renew also commented on some aspects of the tariff regime that are relevant but may fall outside the scope of this decision: